Short Beach

-Short Beach, one of the premier rockhounding destinations on the North Oregon Coast, is nestled 1.3 miles from the charming town of Oceanside.
-This secluded cove lies between Cape Meares to the north and a southern headland.
+Short Beach, one of the premier rockhounding destinations on the North Oregon Coast, is a secluded cove located 1.3 miles from the charming town of Oceanside.
+It lies just south of of Cape Meares.

 True to its name, Short Beach may not impress with its length, spanning a mere 0.62 miles (1 km).
 The locals speculate that the name "Short" may be linked to one of the early residents in the area.